 Practical work is supervised by instructors and supplemented by informal discussions, reading assignments and/or other self-study material.

-Academic progress is closely monitored by weekly testing during laboratory rotations.
-Tests are scheduled to correlate as closely as possible with the general area of rotation and/or bench assignment material.
+Academic progress is closely monitored by weekly testing.
+Tests are scheduled to correlate as closely as possible with the general area of rotation and/or student lab exercises.

 Hours: 7:30 a.m. – 4 p.m., Monday through Friday

-Vacation: Three weeks (week of Thanksgiving, week of Christmas, and a week in the spring)
+Vacation: Three weeks (week of Thanksgiving, week of Christmas, and spring break)

 Holidays: Labor Day, Independence Day, Memorial Day